hygraph/rich-text/packages/html-renderer/README.md

 ### References

-References are required on the `slateToHtml` function to render embed assets.
+References are required on the `astToHtmlString` function to render embed assets.

 `id`, `mimeType` and `url` are required in your `Asset` query.